 Construction-Only Loan

-In this case, the investor/builder may be permit ready much faster and can close on the land acquisition and construction loan at one time versus the two-step process discussed.
+In this case, the investor/builder may be permit-ready much faster and can close on the land acquisition and construction loan at one time, versus the two-step process previously highlighted.

-Typically the down payment requirement on investor construction loans is 20%, depending on the lender and “upon completion” appraised values will also need to be met.
+Typically, the down payment requirement on investor construction loans is 20%.
+“Upon completion” appraised values will also need to be met.

 Construction Loan vs. Mortgage